 The founding team - Four women, one vision

 No less than four women make up our founding team.
 What brought them together?
 They are firm believers in the virtues of bilingualism and share a common dream: to offer children a school that exudes confidence, kindness and the joy of learning.

 Barbara de Baudry d'Asson

-Barbara is 48 years old and has 3 sons.
-She was born of a Danish mother and a French father.
+Barbara was born of a Danish mother and a French father.
+She has 3 sons.

 After her French baccalauréat and studies of literature at the Lycée Henri IV, she graduated with a Master of Tax and Business Law from the University of Panthéon-Assas.

 She practiced as a French lawyer for 23 years, of which 12 years at Linklaters.
 Barbara’s longtime passion for education, child psychology and neurosciences has led her to create Union School.

 Her three sons (11, 13 and 15 years old) are bilingual.

 She has graduated from Business Administration at the University of Passau and has completed a Master at the London School of Economics.
 After having worked in the finance industry in London, Barbara started her own business producing silk garments in Asia.

 During more than 20 years in London Barbara has been very involved in the education of her five trilingual children.
 She has gained profound insight in the specificities of English, bilingual and French education.
 In 2018 Barbara relocated to Paris.